slevomat/coding-standard/README.md

 Requires comments with single-line content to be written as multi-liners.

+#### SlevomatCodingStandard.Commenting.UselessInheritDocComment 🔧

+Reports documentation comments containing only `{@inheritDoc}` annotation because inheritance is automatic and it's not needed to use a special annotatio for it.

 ## Installation

 The recommended way to install Slevomat Coding Standard is [through Composer](http://getcomposer.org).